dijasila/GPAW/doc/devel/projects/bse.rst

 Documentation can be found at :ref:`bse`.

 The BSE module can work very well for small bulk systems.
 See gpaw/test/bse_silicon.py as an example.
-Recently I have implemented using scalapack library to diagonalize the BSE matrix, so in priciple, it can also work for relatively bigger systems.
+Recently I have implemented using scalapack library to diagonalize the BSE matrix, so in principle, it can also work for relatively bigger systems.
 Bigger tests coming soon.